LukeShortCloud/rootpages/src/storage/bootloaders.rst

 -  GPT partitions:

    1. BIOS GRUB boot partition.
-This extra space provides more room for GRUB to store its boot and partition table data.
+This extra space provides more room to store a small ``core.img`` file.
+That file contains GRUB boot and partition table data.
+This partition is only needed when using a smaller GPT partition table.
+MBR allocates additional space in the boot sector.
+[26]

       -  Size: 1 MiB.
       -  File system: none.